kareniel/webquest/README.md

 npm install webquest
 ```

-If you're building a Questline, you're likely also going to want to install a library that helps with running your exercises:
+If you're building a Questline (which you very likely are if you're installing the `webquest` package), you're likely also going to want to install a library that helps with running your exercises:

 ```sh
 npm install questmap